m-wells/AlignedBinaryFormat.jl/README.md

 ---

 # File Layout
-As an example lets look use the following arrays.
+As an example lets use the following arrays.

 ```julia